ibm-cloud-docs/vmwaresolutions/shared/shared_ordering.md

 * The limits that are established for the amount of vCPU and RAM are maximum values that can be used at any time.
 * vCPU and RAM resources can be increased and decreased later as required.
 * The price is calculated hourly and it is based on the resource usage in the virtual data center.
-* There are no limits on the amount of storage that can be allocated and used in the virtual data center.
+* The amount of storage that can be allocated and used in the virtual data center is limited to 200 TB for each storage policy.
 Charges are hourly based on GB of allocated storage.
 * There are no limits on the amount of inbound and outbound public networking.
 Public outbound bandwidth is charged per GB.

 #### Reserved